EnriqueSarmiento/BookStore/BookStore/Readme.md

 ## 2. FOR MODELS, VIEWS AND VIEWMODELS
 - We need to import StoreKit on our files in order to work we purchases.
+- VIEW MODEL.
+   a. we need to add on our view model all identifier for each of our products in order to work, as an array of strings.